nkrvlsi/FIFO/image_processing_with_VSDSmini.md

-# Project: Camera image processing with CH32V003F4U6
+# Project: Camera image processing with VSD Squadron mini

 # OBJECTIVE:
 Creating an image processing project with the CH32V003F4U6 microcontroller involves capturing image data, processing it, and possibly transmitting it to a remote server or displaying it.